 Getting to Reem Island is simple via:

-Reem Bridge and Shams Bridge β directly connecting to Abu Dhabi mainland
+Reem Bridge and Shams Bridge β directly connecting to the Abu Dhabi mainland

 Public buses and taxis β regularly available